cardboard-iguana/cardboard-iguana.com/log/2022-03-15-itprotv-comptia-security-plus.md

 ### Proper Error Handling

-Hadn’t thought of this before, but it makes sense: Encrypt session cookie data.
+Hadn't thought of this before, but it makes sense: Encrypt session cookie data.

 Further suggestions: